DSV Limiting Factor: Manipulator

 The DSV is fitted with a single Kraft Telerobotics "Raptor" hydraulically powered 7-function manipulator with force feedback, at the starboard side of the pressure hull.

 Ergonomics, safety, and life support

-The forward and downward view through the three ultra-wide angle acrylic viewports is unobstructed by structure or appendages, and illuminated by ten externally mounted high output LED lighting panels pf 20,000 lumens each.
+The forward and downward view through the three ultra-wide angle acrylic viewports is unobstructed by structure or appendages, and illuminated by ten externally mounted high output LED lighting panels of 20,000 lumens each.
 The limited direct field of view through the ports is augmented by an array of four full ocean depth capable low-light cameras.
 Four high definition cameras are also provided to record missions.

 Maneuvering is by control joystick, touch screen and manual override.